Danish Decommissioning

 • Procurement

-Manager: Lidia B. Kildentoft.
-Supports the entire the organisation by performing the following main tasks:
+Head: Lidia B. Kildentoft.
+Supports the entire organisation by managing the following key tasks:

-• Radiation protection: advice, training, control/monitoring and emergency response
+• Radiation Protection: advisory services, training, control/monitoring, and emergency preparedness

-• Operation of four laboratories as well as Waste Characterization (radiological and physicochemical) and continuous updating of our total waste inventory
+• Operation of four laboratories and Waste Characterisation (radiological and physico-chemical), as well as ongoing updating of our total waste inventory

 • Documentation and regulatory correspondence, including safety assessments and analyses